telemark/minelev-fint-buddy/README.md

 # minelev-fint-buddy

-API mimicking the buddy api for FINT
+API mimicking the buddy api for FINT with a few add ons

 ## setup